What are intrusive thoughts?

 Typical urges experienced in OCD and Intrusive Thoughts

 - Want to kiss someone?
 This can include kissing someone that would seem inappropriate, such as members of your own family, members of the same sex (if you are heterosexual)

 - to hurt someone that you care about

-The urges that you get depend on what you hold dear; what you value most.
+- The urges you get depend on what you hold dear, what you value most.
 Intrusive Thoughts, including the urges that you get, tend to go after your value base – the things that you would never do.

-Urges can also include the urge to carry out a compulsion, e.g., if you get the thought that you could hurt someone else, you might urge to remove all implements that could cause harm.
+Urges can also include the desire to carry out a compulsion, e.g. If you get the thought that you could hurt someone else, you might have the urge to remove all implements that could cause harm.

-Or if you falsely believe that you are a bad person and have done something bad, you might have the urge to confess.
+Or, if you falsely believe that you are a terrible person and have done something bad, you might have the urge to confess.